rndme/nostache/README.md

 ## Design
 A 1kb template engine that does 80% of what mustache does, and with extra declartive-view features. <br /> <br />
 A RegExp-based transpiler with imports constructs an ES6 template string that evaluates the embeded exressions.
 It's only about 50 lines of code, making it easy to fork for customized applications.
+It's written with as few moving peices as possible, with an eye towards customization without complication.